 Why is the factory alarm not very loud?

 Half the reason the factory alarm is so quiet is the location of the horn.
 It’s in the engine bay, by the time the sound has echoed around and made its way out of the vehicle its lost about 50% of its volume.

 I’ve simply wired the alarm up to the main horn (not the dedicated factory alarm horn) so combined with the Cobra siren it’s much louder.

 The install is super clean and uses the factory bonnet switch.
 Unlike most aftermarket iLoad alarm installs I’ve been critical about (See video) it can only be disarmed with the remote or the over-ride pin code.

 Here are some photos of what you’ll see after the install:

 The Cobra AK4615 has Ultrasonic internal movement protection as standard and they really look the part in the iLoad.

 There are other alarm options of course, but the AK4615 is my pick if you want the best protection using the factory remote.
 A cheaper option would be the AB3868.

 2 Button Remote

-Up until early 2016 the iLoad only had a single button remote which I have never been a big fan of as it was not always clear if it had just been locked or unlocked.
-I’d probably prefer having a Cobra AK4698 with a separate remote, however Hyundai have finally sorted this out.
+Up until early 2016, the iLoad only had a single button remote which I have never been a big fan of as it was not always clear if it had just been locked or unlocked.
+I’d probably prefer having a Cobra AK4698 with a separate remote, however, Hyundai has finally sorted this out.